 Performance issues: Inefficient software can lead to performance bottlenecks and reduce employee productivity.

-Modern infrastructure: A platform like Microsoft data fabric provides a modern, cloud-based, and scalable environment.
+Modern infrastructure: A platform like Microsoft Data Fabric provides a modern, cloud-based, and scalable environment.

 Reduced costs: By migrating, you can eliminate the high maintenance costs associated with legacy hardware and software.